gibaBR/Switch-Backup-Manager/README.md

 ## Changelog

+* 1.1.7
+  - Support for downloading images from web when missing #56 (by Termit1975)
+  - Imported Date column #58 (by davidp57)
+  - Prevent window shrink when running on display with high DPI #59 (by Garoxas)
+  - User can delete selected files (need to enable this option on config screen)
+  - User can now select older updates of NSP files (Select menu) so they can be deleted from disk

 * 1.1.6
   - Fix: Unable to process 'Scene' NSP releases #45.
 Thanks to garoxas;
   - Filename on the lists now shows only filename by default, user can however choose to show complete path in options;